 We spoke to David Rodger, Managing Director of debt advice charity, Debt Advice Foundation about the importance of facing up to your financial problems:

-- They had received conflicting advice from different advisors and decided to take what they believed was the easier option.
-For example, if someone had been advised that an IVA or bankruptcy was the appropriate solution for their circumstances by one advisor and then another advisor recommended a Debt Management Plan, the Debt Management Plan would often win out, because the fact that it isn’t legally binding is seen as a benefit to many, even though it would often mean paying back the debt back over 20 years or more, rather than 1 to 5 years.
+- They had received conflicting advice from different advisers and decided to take what they believed was the easier option.
+For example, if someone had been advised that an IVA or bankruptcy was the appropriate solution for their circumstances by one adviser and then another adviser recommended a Debt Management Plan, the Debt Management Plan would often win out, because the fact that it isn’t legally binding is seen as a benefit to many, even though it would often mean paying back the debt back over twenty years or more, rather than one to five years.

 - Others simply didn’t feel comfortable with the advisor.

 How can you be sure that you can trust the advice you’ve been given?

 There are a number of websites that will attempt to deceive you into thinking they’re official by using words like ‘national’ and ‘government’ when there’s nothing official about them at all.

 Fortunately, there are a number of rules of thumb that you can use to make sure that your advisor is reputable.